-Once all schools have transitioned to AIMS, the system will also improve VSBA’s oversight of school asset management activities and provide a single source of truth for asset information for both schools and the VSBA.
+With all schools now using AIMS, the system helps improve the VSBA’s oversight of school asset management activities and provides a single source of truth for asset information for both schools and the VSBA.

 The benefits of AIMS for schools

 - AIMS is making it easier for schools to manage maintenance and compliance activities within a single portal.

 - AIMS has replaced over 20 departmental asset information systems and integrates with other Department of Education systems.

 - AIMS provides greater transparency to schools about how assets are managed.

 - AIMS facilitates the VSBA providing targeted support to help schools manage their assets more effectively

 Systems and data that AIMS has replaced include (this is not an exhaustive list):